maxatome/go-vitotrol/README.md

 - set_timesheet TIMESHEET {"wday":[{"from":630,"to":2200},...],...}
                        replace the whole timesheet TIMESHEET
-		         wdays are mon, tue, wed, thu, fri, sat and sun The JSON content can be in a file with the syntax @file
+		         wdays are mon, tue, wed, thu, fri, sat and sun or range of days like mon-fri or sat-mon
+                       The JSON content can be in a file with the syntax @file
 - errors               get the error history
 ```